Ageing and sexing details:

 tinge, but the tail is of little value in ageing Indigo Buntings as

-individuals of all ages replace it during their prebasic moult on their
+individuals of all ages are believed to replace it on their

 wintering grounds.